Hood Herbalism Course

 About your facilitators

 Hi, my name is Berenice.
 I am a queer herbalist who was born in Tenochtitlan (Mexico City) and grew up on Tongva lands (El Monte, CA) since I was 3 years old.
 My mother was my first herbal teacher.
 She raised my two sisters and I with herbal medicine.
-The classes are informed by my mother's teachings and the long relationship I've had with plants.
+The classes are informed by my mother's teachings, wisdom that many teachers have shared with me along the way, and the long relationship I've had with plants.

 In class, my facilitation style is very hands on, collective, and engaging.
 I share what I know and I am also invested in providing a mutual learning experience where people are encouraged to share their own knowledge and contribute what they know.

 Yes, Hood Herbalism is 100% online at this time.
-Given everything happening with covid, we decided to only host online classes this year.
+Given everything happening with the pandemic, we decided to only host online classes this year.
 Maybe next year we will reconsider going back to in-person.

 Our work is specifically intended to support Black, Indigenous, and People Of Color (BIPOC).
 Most herbal schools and programs are predominantly white (both staff and students) so we wanted to create a space just for us.
 If you do not identify as BIPOC, this program is not for you.
 Luckily, there are many other herbal programs out there.
 We hope you find a space that resonates with you.
+Again, if you do not identify as a BIPOC, please do not apply and cause extra labor in the application process on our end.
 Thank you for respecting how we choose to support our community.

 Payment plans and accommodations/support are definitely available for folks that need it.
 There are also scholarships available.
 Priority will be give to Black folks.
 In the application, there is a tab where you can either request a payment plan or a scholarship.